← Back to 史記

 16

 In the fifteenth year, Duke Xiao died, and Duke Cheng succeeded him.
 Duke Cheng died in the sixteenth year of his reign, and Duke Min succeeded him.
 Duke Min died in the thirty-first year of his reign, and Duke Xi succeeded him.
-That year, the Three Jin were ranked among the feudal lords.
+That year, the Three Jin received rank among the feudal lords.

 17